mzt-tang/DnD-Map-Generator/project_requirement/project-requirement.md

 Then we can assume this requirement has been fulfilled.
 For a further test we may check the system resource usage on the dungeon masters device and server, to ensure no background processes are pursuing after exiting.

+#### 4.11 Choose View (DM Or Player)

+**How will we verify this specific requirement?**
+We can judge this by observing whether choosing a view provides the user with the correct view.
+Specifically:

+- Choosing to view the Player view instructs the system to present the Player view to the user
+- Choosing to view the DM view instructs the system to present the DM view instead

 #### 4.12 Save Game